gyanshu/Terminal-based-file-explorer/README.md

 * No system commands are used to implement command mode functions.
 Commands like ls, cp, mv, mkdir aren't used.
 * Also 'ncurses' library isn't used in the code.

+## Understanding the Code
+* To understand the code start from the file skeleton.h which has all the global data structres used.
+* Then go to driver.cpp which has the main function.
+From there on follow the control flow.